-- There were systems in place to identify and follow up children living in disadvantaged circumstances and who were at risk, for example, children and young people who had a high number of A&E attendances.
-The practice maintained a register for children and families at risk and health visitors met with the safeguarding lead to discuss these cases regularly. - Immunisation rates were relatively high for all standard childhood immunisations. - Patients told us that children and young people were treated in an age-appropriate way and were recognised as individuals, and we saw evidence to confirm this. - Uptake for the cervical screening programme was 85%, which was equal to the CCG average of 85% and higher than the national average of 81%. - A full family planning service was offered which included coils and implant fitting.
-A vasectomy service was offered on a Saturday morning for patients registered across Huddersfield. - Appointments were available outside of school hours and the premises were suitable for children and babies. - We saw positive examples of joint working with midwives, health visitors and school nurses.
-Baby clinics were integrated with ante-natal and post-natal clinics to give convenient continuity of care for mothers and babies.
+- There were systems in place to identify and follow up children living in disadvantaged circumstances and who were at risk, for example, children and young people who had a high number of A&E attendances. - Immunisation rates were relatively high for all standard childhood immunisations. - Patients told us that children and young people were treated in an age-appropriate way and were recognised as individuals, and we saw evidence to confirm this. - Uptake for the cervical screening programme was 84%, which was in line with the CCG average of 85% and higher than the national average of 81%. - Appointments were available outside of school hours and the premises were suitable for children and babies. - We saw positive examples of joint working with midwives, health visitors and school nurses. - The provider also worked with a local refuge in supporting patients who had experienced domestic abuse.